My morning routine isn’t much of a routine as a busy mom, which is why minimalist beauty is so important to me.

 If you have oily hair, you might focus more on cleansing that conditioning.
 I focus more on conditioning than cleansing.
 Conditioner is usually all I use.
 I leave it in for a s long as possible, and then typically put conditioner in my hair *after* a shower as well to manage my crazy curls.
 It works well for me.
 I would never recommend using regular conditioner as a leave in for someone with straight hair though.

 If you just need help getting out some extra knots, you might just need a simple detangler.
 I need a good quality leave in, or I use a regular conditioner to leave in my hair as a styling product for my curls.

 I’d like to challenge all of you to strip down your morning routine for one week.
 Pick an area to focus on and try a more simple, natural beauty routine.

 Maybe you take a week to stop wearing makeup and see how you feel afterwards.
-Or if you straighten your curls everyday, take a week to let those curls go free and see how you feel afterwards.
+Or if you straighten your hair everyday, give it a break and see what it looks like naturally.

 So when you stop washing everyday, it will probably get worse before it gets better.
 But once your skin adjusts to the change you will notice a difference and probably not need to cleanse daily anymore.